robdbirch/snoopit/README.md

 ## Snooper Configuration
-This is a JSON file which describes to the `Snooper` how to snoop around files and find items of interest.
-It contains an array of files to search.
+This is a JSON file which describes to the `Snooper` how to snoop around files and directories on how to find items of interest using regular expressions.
+It contains an array of files to snoop.
 Each file can be associated one or more regular expressions.
 Each regular expression can be behavior customized and each regular expression can be associated with zero or event notifiers.

+        [
+            {
+                "snoop": "/opt/servers/app_server/log/my_app_server.log"
+                "sniffers" : [
+                    {
+                        "comment" : "Bad status from server",
+                        "regexp" : "Non OK Status",
+                        "lines" : {
+                            "before" : 2,
+                            "after" : 2
+                        },
+                        "notify_by" : {
+                            "email" : {
+                                "to" : "admin@noxaos.com"
+                            }
+                        }
+                    }
+                 ]
+            }
+        ]

 ### Snoopers
-Each element in the array is associated either a file or a directory that will be snooped.
+Each element in the `JSON` `array` is associated either a file or a directory that will be snooped.

-#### File Snoopers
+##### File Snoopers
 Each `Snooper` is associated with one file.

         [
             {
-                "input": "path_to_file"
+                "snoop": "/opt/servers/app_server/log/my_app_server.log"
             }
         ]

+The above specification will snoop the file `/opt/servers/app_server/log/my_app_server.log`

-#### Directory Snoopers
+##### Directory Snoopers
 Each `Snooper` is associated with one directory.
 If the `glob` is not specified then every file in the directory is snooped.
-The `glob` value is passed to Ruby's [`Dir.glob`](http://www.ruby-doc.org/core-2.1.1/Dir.html#method-c-glob)
+The `glob` string value is passed to Ruby's [`Dir.glob`](http://www.ruby-doc.org/core-2.1.1/Dir.html#method-c-glob)

         [
          { "dir" :